N3b3x/nt-rpi-armpi/imx477/calibration_instructions.md

 ---

 ## Step 2: Camera Distortion Calibration (Key: `d`)
 This step corrects the "fisheye" effect of the lens.
+This can be skipped if this has already been done separately.

 1. Press the `d` key.
 2. The script will prompt you to show a checkerboard to the camera.